List of birds by flight speed

 This is a list of the fastest flying birds in the world.
 A bird's velocity is necessarily variable; a hunting bird will reach much greater speeds while diving to catch prey than when flying horizontally.
-The bird that can achieve the greatest airspeed is the peregrine falcon, able to exceed 320 km/h in its dives.
+The bird that can achieve the greatest airspeed is the peregrine falcon (Falco peregrinus), able to exceed 320 km/h in its dives.
 A close relative of the common swift, the white-throated needletail (Hirundapus caudacutus), is commonly reported as the fastest bird in level flight with a reported top speed of 169 km/h.
 This record remains unconfirmed as the measurement methods have never been published or verified.
 The record for the fastest confirmed level flight by a bird is 111.5 km/h held by the common swift.